cchriso/noegig-telegram-notification/README.md

 ```

 How to get my chat_id?
-Step 1. open this url in your browser.
-Use your Bot Token (it's the long token) https://api.telegram.org/bot<yourtoken>/getUpdates
+1. open this url in your browser.
+Use your Bot Token (it's the long token) https://api.telegram.org/bot\<yourtoken\>/getUpdates
-Step 2. send a message to your bot
+2. send a message to your bot
-Step 3.
-Refresh the site and look at the result.
+3. Refresh the site and look at the result.
 You should see your chat id

 if you want to run this script in a docker container, this is what you'll have to do: